FlowFuse/device-agent/installer/go/README.md

 ```

 ## Uninstalling
-To uninstall the Flowfuse Device Agent, you can use the `uninstall` flag:
+To uninstall the FlowFuse Device Agent, you can use the `uninstall` flag:

 ```bash
 go run main.go --uninstall